-Jun Wang, PhD Assistant Professor, Pharmacology and Toxicology Research in the Wang Laboratory is directed towards developing antivirals targeting drug-resistant viruses and emerging viruses, including influenza A and B viruses, enterovirus D68 (EV-D68), EV-A71, coxsackievirus, and polio virus.
-We are developing inhibitors against multiple viral proteins and use them as chemical probes for target validation.
+Jun Wang, PhD, is an associate professor of Pharmacology and Toxicology at the UA College of Pharmacy.
+The research conducted in the Wang Laboratory is focused on developing antivirals targeting drug-resistant viruses and emerging viruses, including influenza A and B viruses, enterovirus D68 (EV-D68), EV-A71, coxsackievirus, poliovirus, and the recently emerged SARS-CoV-2.
+We are developing inhibitors against multiple viral proteins and using them as chemical probes for target validation, both in vitro and in vivo.
 For influenza virus, we have developed inhibitors targeting the M2 proton channel, the viral polymerase PA-PB1 protein-protein interactions, and the hemagglutinin fusion protein.
 For enteroviruses, we have designed inhibitors targeting the viral capsid VP1 protein, the viral 2A protease, the viral 2C protein, and the viral polymerase.
+For SARS-CoV-2, we recently identified a few interesting main protease inhibitors.
 In addition, we are also interested in developing host-targeting antivirals as a means to address drug resistance.

 Students Seeking Research Opportunities

 Please contact Dr. Wang (firstname.lastname@example.org) if you are interested in exploring research opportunities in the Wang Laboratory.
 We currently have multiple positions opening at all levels (postdoc, graduate student, technician, and undergraduate).
 Candidates with background or interest in medicinal chemistry, pharmacology, assay development, high-throughput screening, molecular biology, and virology are all welcomed!
 Only know a little about viruses?
 Don't worry, we will teach you everything you need to know and we will grow together!

 Current Research in the Wang Laboratory Covers the Following Areas: